-The PST approved escapement goal for the Fall 41 (Harrison) Chinook is a range of 75,100 to 98,500 spawners.
+The PST-approved escapement goal for the Fall 41 (Harrison) Chinook is 75,100 spawners.

-For 2019, the Department has proposed a precautionary reduction in fishery mortalities by at least 25%.
 Since 2012, the escapement goal has not been achieved, with the exception of 2015, and the COSEWIC designation of status is threatened.
-Given declines in productivity (R/S < 1) and recent average fishery mortalities, spawner abundance may not reach the lower bound of the escapement goal range in 2019.
+Given declines in productivity (R/S < 1) and recent average fishery mortalities, spawner abundance may not reach the escapement goal in 2020.
+In 2020, management measures in Canadian ISBM fisheries are expected to further reduce fishery mortalities compared with 2019.

-See section 13.1.4.5 for specific conservation measures for each sector.
+See Section 13.1.4.5 for specific conservation measures for each sector.